Mhtonoy/SpringPrograms/README.md

 5. Transaction Management
 6. Integration with other technologies
 7. Security

-# Properties of JavaBean class
-A JavaBean is a Java class that follows the following conventions:-
-1. `It should have private properties`

-2. `It should have public getter and setter methods to get and set the property values.`

-3. `It should have public no-arg constructor or default constructor.`

-- A **Java Bean Object** is an instance of **Java Bean Class.**
-- It is a reusable, encapsulated Java component with properties, getters, and setters, designed for easy integration and manipulation.

 # Loading Bean Definitions:
 - Spring loads bean definitions from various resources, such as *XML configuration files, Java-based configuration classes or component scanning*.